xiangbin72/EDC.CAP.Sample/README.md

 # About CAP
 [![N|CAP](https://camo.githubusercontent.com/452505edb71d41f2c1bd18907275b76291621e46/687474703a2f2f696d61676573323031352e636e626c6f67732e636f6d2f626c6f672f3235303431372f3230313730372f3235303431372d32303137303730353137353832373132382d313230333239313436392e706e67)](https://github.com/dotnetcore/CAP/)

-CAP is a library based on .Net standard, which is a solution to deal with distributed transactions, also has the function of EventBus, it is lightweight, easy to use, and efficiently.
+CAP is a library based on .Net standard, which is a solution to deal with distributed transactions, also has the function of EventBus, it is lightweight, easy to use, and efficiently.<br/>
-The author of CAP is savorboard, his blog is https://www.cnblogs.com/savorboard.
+The author of CAP is savorboard, his blog is https://www.cnblogs.com/savorboard.<br/>
 If you want to know more about CAP, please view this wiki: https://github.com/dotnetcore/CAP/wiki

 # About this Demo